jm96441n/personal-site/content/posts/envoy-per-route-configuration.md

                 port_value: 8080
 ```

-To run this first let's make sure that our backend service is read to serve requests by running `make setup` from the
+If you haven't already, make sure the backend service is ready to serve requests by running `make setup` from the
 example repo.
-Next we can get envoy up and running with this configuration by running `make per-route` from the repo, this
+Next we can get envoy up and running with this configuration by running `make per-route`.
-utilizes `func-e` to run envoy for us.
-Now to check that our configuration is applied correctly we can run a few curl
-commands from another terminal window:
+Now to check that our configuration is applied correctly we can run a few curl commands from another terminal window:

 ```bash
 # the following will all return a 403